 The E-7A Wedgetail provides Australia with one of the most advanced air battlespace management capabilities in the world.

-Based at RAAF Base Williamtown, the six E-7A Wedgetails are capable of communicating with other aircraft and providing air control from the sky.
-They can cover four million square kilometres during a single 10 hour mission.
+Based at RAAF Base Williamtown, our six E-7A Wedgetails significantly improve the effectiveness of the Australian Defence Force.
+They are capable of communicating with other aircraft and providing air control from the sky, and can cover four million square kilometres during a single 10-hour mission.

-The E-7A Wedgetail has participated in Exercise Bersama Lima, Exercise Cope North, Exercise Red Flag, Exercise Pitch Black and is currently deployed on Operation OKRA.
+The E-7A Wedgetail has participated in Exercise Bersama Lima, Cope North, Red Flag, and Pitch Black.
+It is currently deployed on Operation OKRA.

 Final Operational Capability for the E-7A Wedgetail platform was announced in May 2015.

 The E-7A Wedgetail is based on a Boeing 737-700, with the addition of an advanced Multi-Role Electronically Scanned Array (MESA) radar, and 10 state-of-the-art mission crew consoles which can track airborne and maritime targets simultaneously.

 It is a highly advanced aircraft, providing an airborne early warning and control platform that can gather information from a wide variety of sources, analyse it, and distribute it to other assets.

 The E-7A Wedgetail can:

 - provide direction for assets in the air, at sea and on land; and